4S1ght/ibfs/spec/spec-1.0.md

      │       │ 256 - Using AES/XTS 256-bit encryption.
 ─────┼───────┼────────────────────────────────────────────────────────────────
 16B  │ Raw   │ AES/XTS initialization vector
-     │       │
+─────┼───────┼────────────────────────────────────────────────────────────────
-     │       │ Note:
+1B   │ Bool  │ NodeJS crypto compatibility.
-     │       │ Due to the native NodeJS crypto module's lack of API for │       │ manipulating tweak values for individual sectors, this │       │ reference implementation uses only the first first 8 bytes of │       │ the IV together with a 64-bit sector address to emulate │       │ individual sector tweaks.
-     │       │  ─ Although with lower resulting encryption strength.
+     │       │ When enabled, all AES/XTS encryption must be done using │       │ emulated tweaks, meaning only the first half of the IV is used │       │ in combination with the sector address to produce a distinct │       │ IV for each sector.
+This lowers encryption strength, but keeps │       │ native compatibility with NodeJS.
 ─────┼───────┼────────────────────────────────────────────────────────────────
 16B  │ Raw   │ AES/XTS key check - 16 null bytes encrypted with the original
      │       │ key.
 This region is copied, the copy is decrypted and checked